Breaking News Emails

 Paabo and colleagues sequenced DNA from 1,500 people from various ethnic groups around the world for the project.

-They compared these sequences to those found in the remains of Neanderthals, who co-existed with modern humans in what is now Europe until about 30,000 years ago.
+They compared these sequences with those found in the remains of Neanderthals, who co-existed with modern humans in what is now Europe until about 30,000 years ago.
 They also used DNA taken from what are called the Denisovans — early humans identified through tiny scraps of bone and tooth found in a remote cave in Siberia in 2008.

 They found patterns of inheritance that might help them track the movements of such early humans across the globe.